jaccomoc/jactl/docs/_posts/2023-12-21-switch-expressions.md

 If you don't specify a subject expression for the `switch` to switch on then it will switch on the implicit `it` variable.
-For example, we can read lines from stdin and parse them using `switch` like this:
+For example, we can read lines from stdin and parse them using `switch` like this since the closure passed to `map` has an implicit `it` parameter:
 ```groovy
 stream(nextLine).map{
   switch {